For SharePoint on Premise, SharePoint Online

 In this 5-day instructor led course, students will learn what they need to know to succeed as site owners or site collection administrators in SharePoint.
 Each Module is carefully crafted to prepare students to gather knowledge, perspective, and finally experience that only Instructor Led Training can provide.
 This is a very hands-on course.
 Students will spend a huge portion of the course in the product learning firsthand how to configure and then use the features that a site owner and or site collection administrator needs to know to succeed in their role in SharePoint.
-Labs will be performed in a combination of SharePoint 2019 on premise and SharePoint Online.
-This course also covers how SharePoint Online works with technologies like Microsoft Teams and Power Automate to create amazing solutions.

 Module 01: What is SharePoint?